ryotayamanaka/customer_360/livelabs/visualize-graphs/visualize-graphs.md

 3. Copy and paste the query into the PGQL Graph Query text input box of the GraphViz application.
 Click Run.

     The result should look as shown below.
+In the highlight settings, the accounts starting with `xxx-yyy-` are shown in red (= accounts of the bank), while `xxx-zzz-` are shown in orange (= accounts from another bank).

     ![](images/same-day-transfers.jpg)